Skip to main content

 • Lightweight – reduces transport emissions

-• Natural insulator – reduces operational energy in buildings
+• Natural insulator – can reduce operational energy in buildings

 Best Use Principle